 Reade partners with DA’s three college counselors, working with ninth- and 10th-graders “to help them develop and have conversations about who you are, getting them ready and giving them career exposure.
 They can start thinking about the college counseling process a little bit earlier on, and also get some experience so that when they move into the college counseling process they are better informed.”

 Reade is a resource for all Upper School students, but her focus right now is on students in grades nine and 10.
-She has held a 30-minute, one-on-one meeting with all 114 members of the sophomore class.
+In fall 2022, she held a 30-minute, one-on-one meeting with all 114 members of the sophomore class.

 “The initial push to meet with all of the sophomores has been great, because it establishes a relationship with them,” Reade said.
 “It helps them kind of dispel a lot of anxieties that they might have about moving into college counseling and not feeling known.
 Coming off COVID, it's been just kind of a really unusual transition into high school.”